mastodon/documentation/content/en/api/oauth-scopes.md

 ### Multiple scopes can be requested at the same time

-During application creation with the `scopes` parameter you can specify multiple space-separated scopes, and during the authorization phase with the `scope` query parameter (space-separate the scopes).
+During application creation you can specify multiple space-separated scopes with the `scopes` parameter.
+During the authorization phase you can do the same with the `scope` query parameter.

 {{< hint style="danger" >}}
 The set of scopes saved during application creation must include all the scopes that you will request in the authorization request, otherwise, authorization will fail.